rjrodger/gubu/README.md

 }
 ```

-A big feature of Gubu is that you can fill out objects to any depth
+Another big feature of Gubu is that you can fill out objects to any
-(unlike `Object.assign` or the `...` spread operator).
+depth (unlike `Object.assign` or the `...` spread operator).

 You may have noticed that Gubu mutates the input to be validated (by
 injecting defaults as needed).
 This is deliberate.
 Cloning arbitrary